Xamarsia/sellify/packages/tailwind-config/README.md

 ### Styles

-To use the styles, simply add the following import to your global.css file.
+To use the styles, add the following import to the global.css file.

 ```css
 @import "@sellify/tailwind-config";